matthewgreer/mytimes-wordcross/README.md

   </table>
   </li>

   <li><h3>User progress is also measured by a timer component, which can be paused, but, like the NYT&reg; puzzle, the puzzle and clues are blurred during pauses to prevent cheating.
 A reset button also allows solvers to start over from the beginning.
 The timer doesn't reset though.
-No cheating!</h3>
+Did I mention no cheating?</h3>
   <img src="./app/assets/images/readme-timer.jpg" alt="Timer, reset button, blur effect">

 ```css